XayEss/Assignment4/README.txt

 Run the .jar file to run the GUI based program, instructions are in the USEME.txt file.
 Screenshot of mainFrame with image is located in "resources/screenshots/"

+When running the jar file with the -text command line argument the program will run in the interactive scripting mode. java -jar Assignment4.jar -text

 ©Example image(raiden.png) created by 小弃, https://www.pixiv.net/en/artworks/104691815.
 ©Screenshot image(hutao.jpg) created by 小弃, https://www.pixiv.net/en/artworks/10469345.
+©Free folder icon from https://icons8.com/